englercj/harvest-engine/docs/schema_language_guide.md

 - Protobuf: serialize/deserialize step is expensive, std proliferation is big sad, unknown fields aren't supported for json serialization, no default values.
 - Flatbuffers: mutate and reflection APIs are weak, no unknown field support, no defaults for struct fields, fields that are unset or set to default are stored the same.
 - Bond: Compiler is Haskell, library relies on boost, very complex (but feature rich), no defaults for struct fields.
-- Capnp: API is very difficult to use, unknown fields aren't supported for json serialization, uses exceptions and RTTI, comes with a *lot* of libraries (including KJ), fields that are unset or set to default are stored the same, default value can never change.
+- Capnp: API is very difficult to use, unknown fields aren't supported for json serialization, uses exceptions and RTTI, comes with a *lot* of libraries (including KJ), fields that are unset or set to default are binary the same, default value can never change.

 The goals of Harvest Schema are:

-- Zero-copy binary format that is used in-memory and on disk.
+- Zero-copy binary format that is used in-memory and on the wire.
 Data can be read with `mmap`.
 - Support for unknown fields in both binary and text representations, and when serializing between them.
 - Ability to distinguish between unset fields and fields set to the default value.
 - Allow the default value of fields to change while continuing to properly load old "set" data.